semanticdata/forgetful-notes/content/Uses.md

 compartir: true
 alias: ["Uses"]
 ---
-A non-comprehensive list of the hardware and software I use on a day-to-day basis.
+This is a non-comprehensive list of the hardware and software I use on a day-to-day basis.

 ## Hardware